-The limited liability company is the most common type of company preferred by entrepreneurs who choose to open a subsidiary in Turkey.
+The limited liability company is the most common type of company preferred by entrepreneurs who choose to open a subsidiary in Turkey in 2024

 In order to open a subsidiary in Turkey, the investor will need to submit a number of documents, among which: